qdzlug/mexload/loadgen/README.md

 # Load Testing
 This directory contains a very simple load test that can be deployed as a docker container.
-The `dockerfile` shows the requirements, but at a high level you require the [vegeta](https://github.com/tsenart/vegeta) executable (the provided version is for amd64).
+The `dockerfile` shows the requirements, but at a high level you require the [vegeta](https://github.com/tsenart/vegeta) executable (the provided version is for amd64) and the `jq` json utility.

 ## Full Requirements
 - `jq` to handle the processing and creation of the json payload.
 - `vegeta` to run the tests.
-- `env` if you choose to not use the hardcoded values of 30 seconds at 30 connections/second.
+- `env` if you choose to not use the hardcoded values of 30 seconds at 30 connections/second or if you choose not to pass the variables in the environment.
-- `run.sh` to serve as the entrypoint.
+- `run.sh` to serve as the entrypoint for the container.

 ## How to Run